ansible/ansible/docsite/latest/rst/playbooks2.rst

 Often in a playbook it may be useful to store the result of a given command in a variable and access it later.
-Use of the command module in this way can in many ways eliminate the need to write site specific facts, for instance, you could test for the existance of a particular program.
+Use of the command module in this way can in many ways eliminate the need to write site specific facts, for instance, you could test for the existence of a particular program.

 The 'register' keyword decides what variable to save a result in.
 The resulting variables can be used in templates, action lines, or *when* statements.
 It looks like this (in an obviously trivial example)::